The Molotov Cocktail: One Cocktail You Don't Want To Drink

 Molotov Cocktail was named after Vyacheslav Mikhailovich Molotov.
 During World War II, Molotov was the people's commissar for foreign affairs in the Soviet Union.
 He was neither the creator nor the first to use them.
-Actually, it was named to mock him, because the Finnish Army would use them against him and the Soviet Union during Winter War and Continuation War.
+Actually, it was named to mock him, because the Finnish Army would use them against him and the Soviet Union during the Winter War and Continuation War.
 They even mass produced them dubbing them Molotov cocktails.

 When first coined after Vyacheslav Molotov, the Finns had claimed they were sending bread baskets to the staving Soviets.
 Instead, they sent down a large bomb and called it the "Molotov Bread Baskets."
 As they sent them, they often would say, "a drink to go with the food."

 Although they were named after an enemy during these conflicts, the Finnish were not the first to use them.
 They were first used in the Spanish Civil War in 1936-1939.
 Spaniard General Francisco Franco had encouraged many to use these against the Soviet tanks throughout this time.
 Although they obviously called it by a different name, most likely a firebomb, fire bottle, petrol bomb, or gasoline bomb.

 Exploding Molotov Cocktail

 How It Works

-The Molotov Cocktail is almost always made within a glass bottle, usually a pop bottle or wine bottle, filled with an explosive product but not all the way full.
+The Molotov Cocktail is almost always made within a glass bottle, usually, a pop bottle or wine bottle, filled with an explosive product but not all the way full.
 Usually gasoline or other flammable product like alcohol that would cause an explosion.
-Then the top is sealed airtight with rubber or other item that would allow an airtight seal.
+Then the top is sealed airtight with rubber or another item that would allow an airtight seal.